getcanoe/website/_posts/2018-02-11-security-in-beta.markdown

 * Canoe's logic for doing sends and viewing accounts.

 Canoe has the following three unlock options:

 1. Password entry (all platforms)
 2. Fingerprint scanning (Android)
-3. PIN code (all platforms)
+3. 4-digit PIN code (all platforms)

 Our proposal is to control behavior using the following settings:

-* When app goes to background (only on mobile), choose lock mechanism (none, fingerprint, PIN, password).
+* When app goes to background (only on mobile), choose lock mechanism (none, fingerprint, 4-digit PIN, password).
-* When timeout A is reached (in background or not), choose lock mechanism (none, fingerprint or PIN).
+* When timeout A is reached (in background or not), choose lock mechanism (none, fingerprint or 4-digit PIN).
 * When timeout B is reached Canoe will purge wallet from RAM and lock by password.
 This is like restarting Canoe.

-Example:
+Examples:

-Joe hates security and does not want to be bothered with locking.
+_Joe hates security and does not want to be bothered with locking.
 He chose "none" for lock when going to background and when reaching A. And he sets B to max value, 86400.
-This essentially never locks Canoe, until after 24 hours of inactivity.
+This essentially never locks Canoe, until after 24 hours of inactivity._

-Jane is paranoid and uses password lock when Canoe goes to background.
-She chose "none" for lock when reaching A, but she sets B to 60 seconds which will lock Canoe with password after 1 minute of inactivity.
+_Jane is paranoid and uses password lock when Canoe goes to background.
+She chose "none" for lock when reaching A, but she sets B to 60 seconds which will lock Canoe with password after 1 minute of inactivity._

 A proposed default setting could be:

 * Fingerprint lock when going to background on Android.
-On other platforms, PIN.
+On other platforms, 4-digit PIN code.
 * Timeout A of 1 minute, same lock as above.
 * Timeout B of 30 minutes.

 # Logic constraints